 Student Funding Opportunities

-Rural Humanities invites student (both undergraduate and graduate) working on research, public humanities, community-engaged projects, and public-facing events that focus on rural New York State to apply for funding by February 15, 2025. $1,000 is available per project.
+Up to $1,000 of funding for Rural Humanities invites student (both undergraduate and graduate) working on research, public humanities, community-engaged projects, and public-facing events that focus on rural New York State.
+This initiative ended at Cornell on June 30, 2025.